Product Coverage

 What if a product isn't listed in the table above?

 The table shows the product families currently covered by the normalization engine.
 We are actively expanding coverage to structural steel, joints, and pipe supports.
-If you need a category not listed here, get in touch and we will evaluate adding it to the roadmap.
+If your catalog includes a category not listed here, get in touch and we will evaluate adding it to the roadmap.

 Does the normalization engine detect errors?

-How does the engine handle messy supplier descriptions?
+How does the engine handle messy buyer descriptions?

 That's the core of what the engine does.
-A supplier might write "6in WN RF flge A105", another "FLANGE WN 150# 6" RAISED FACE SA-105".
-Both map to the same normalized code.
+A buyer might write "6in WN RF flge A105", another "FLANGE WN 150# 6" RAISED FACE SA-105", a third in another language entirely.
+All map to the same normalized code in your catalog.
 The engine parses free-text descriptions against a rules database covering all standard abbreviations, formats, and conventions used across piping procurement.
 No AI guessing, just deterministic rule-based parsing.

 Why do you use SHA-256 to generate the ERP Product Code?